-Here are a few rules of thumb when creating material SPECIFICALLY for your reel, (and not for any other purpose):
+Actors, here are a few rules of thumb when producing scenes SPECIFICALLY for your demo reel:

-– Make sure your scene partner is a real actor, and be thoughtful about who you choose.
-These people will have a role on YOUR reel.
-They need to be solid without drawing all of the attention.
+- These people will have a role on YOUR reel.
+They need to be solid and giving, not drawing all of the attention.

 The long and the short of it is this: if you are going to create content for your reel, take time and spend some effort (and if needed, some cash,) to do it right.